-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Township of Hanover as of and for the year ended table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Township of Hanover as of and for the year ended December 31, 2012, which collectively comprise the Township's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of Township of Hanover's, management.
+Our responsibility is to express an opinion on these financial statements based on our audit.